-The "additional provisions" in Division 51A-4.200 apply to all uses in this district.
-In addition, the following "additional provision" supplements and is cumulative of the "additional provisions" in that division applicable to the "Commercial radio or television transmitting station" use:

-- (a) A structure supporting antennae that transmit or receive any portion of the electromagnetic spectrum must not be visible from the street. - (b) Height Overlay (HO) is a 100 feet buffer, generates from the boundary line of the Subdistrict 1 (Residential Subdistrict) and Subdistrict 5 (Old City Park).
+- (a) The "additional provisions" in Division 51A-4.200 apply to all uses in this district.
+In addition, the following "additional provision" supplements and is cumulative of the "additional provisions" in that division applicable to the "Commercial radio or television transmitting station" use: A structure supporting antennae that transmit or receive any portion of the electromagnetic spectrum must not be visible from the street.
+(Ord.
+Nos.
+20395; 24826) - (b) Height Overlay (HO) is a 100 feet buffer, generates from the boundary line of the Subdistrict 1 (Residential Subdistrict) and Subdistrict 5 (Dallas Heritage Village).
 The maximum height in the HO buffer is 120 feet.
-In the event of the changes in the subdistricts, the origin of the HO is from the boundary line of the residential subdistrict and the Old City Park.
-The 100 feet buffer is measured outward from the Subdistrict 1 and Subdistrict 5 boundary lines.

-(c) Lots containing uses permitted with RAR must have solid screening on the sides of the property that have residential adjacency.
+In the event of the changes in the subdistricts, the origin of the HO is from the boundary line of the residential subdistrict and Dallas Heritage Village.
+The 100 feet buffer is measured outward from the Subdistrict 1 and Subdistrict 5 boundary lines. - (c) Solid screening required along residential adjacency on lots containing uses permitted with RAR. - (d) Except as provided below, the portion of a structure over 54 feet in height shall have an additional 20 foot urban form front yard setback at primary streets.
+Where both street